squarepupil/website-pages/src/pages/detailed.md

 ## Age-Mixing

+++Children learn the most from those that are near to them in age.
+Older ones inspire and challenge, younger ones lead to compassionate teaching.++

 !indetail-lib.jpg,, right

-Our establishment of a community of free individuals, naturally entails that children of different ages mix freely.
+Our establishment of a community of free individuals naturally entails that children of different ages mix freely.
 The demands placed on students by the presence of both their juniors and seniors help develop a number of skills and understandings.
 First, it normalizes the fact that life outside of school is